What it is

 What to practice

-- Greet people you pass; some will ignore you, and that's fine
+- Greet people you pass; some will ignore you, and that's fine, it's a rounding error

 - Learn names and use them, especially the people who serve you every week